-the concept that TSH levels are more sensitive indicators than FT4 levels in the context of changes in thyroid function, (based on changes in TSH and FT4 levels), depends on the units used in measurement, whether or not a log scale is employed, the part of the range of thyroid function considered, and whether TSH is generating, or responding to, any change to FT4 levels.
-The set point hypothesis has other problems, including the difficulty of determining the set point [16], and isolating the tissue substrate of set point functioning [17].
+The concept that TSH levels are more sensitive indicators than FT4 levels in the context of changes in thyroid function, (based on changes in TSH and FT4 levels), and therefore are better indicators of thyroid function [4, 16, 18, 20], relies on the existence of a set point, and depends on whether or not a log scale is employed, and whether TSH is generating, or responding to, any change to FT4 levels.
+In normal individuals, changes to TSH and thyroid hormones are positively correlated [18], indicating that physiologically, an increase in TSH may be driving an increase in thyroid hormone levels (away from equilibrium), rather than responding to a drop in thyroid hormone levels and restoring equilibrium i.e. one cannot even surely predict the direction of any change in thyroid function in the normal range by reference to the change in the TSH level.

-Furthermore in our previous work we have provided evidence that the set point model of regulation does not apply to the regulation of thyroid hormones [22].

-This work therefore supports the conclusions of our previous work whilst providing the empirical conclusion that, the assessment of thyroid function in terms of clinical features is better based on thyroid hormone levels than on TSH levels.
-There is thereby now theoretical and empirical evidence indicating that the TSH based definitions of subclinical thyroid dysfunction are flawed.
+Regardless of the above, whether or not TSH or thyroid hormones are the more sensitive indicator of a change to thyroid function, does not necessarily indicate the better indicator of abnormal thyroid function.
+There are proportionally greater changes to levels of the controlling hormones insulin [82 ], parathyroid hormone [83] and erythropoietin [84] in response to primary changes of levels of the parameters glucose, calcium and hemoglobin respectively, but this provides no justification to rely on the levels of the controlling hormones to define normality of these parameters [11, 12].

 As there is no reason to believe that any individual’s particular thyroid hormone levels represent a set-point, it follows that any deviation away from these levels, within the normal range, is not necessarily deleterious, regardless of the TSH level.
 Individuals with baseline thyroid function towards the upper end of the range must have a greater decline in thyroid function to become hypothyroid as compared with individuals with baseline function at the lower end of the range because this reflects the true physiology; they are starting at a ‘slightly hyperthyroid’ point.
 These former individuals with a small drop in FT4 levels are not becoming ‘individually’ hypothyroid, but are, in fact becoming more ‘normal’.
 They do not need to become ‘more hypothyroid’ [18] than other individuals so as to have hormone levels fall out of the normal range and enable diagnosis.
 Conversely these individuals with upper normal range levels of FT4 need little disturbance upwards to become truly, overtly hyperthyroid.

 By the same logic, there is no imperative with thyroid replacement therapy to attempt to recreate the exact thyroid status of an individual prior to any thyroid disease or surgery that led to the need for such replacement therapy.